GenaroIBC/infojobs-ui/README.md

 - `onCancel`: Function triggered when user clicks the "cancel" button (optional)
 - `onConfirm`: Function triggered when user clicks the "confirm" button (optional)

 These props are optional, but if you specify one, you also need to supply the other.
-When both are present, they display a "cancel" and a "confirm" button at the bottom of the modal.
+When both are present, they display a "cancel" and a "confirm" button at the bottom of the modal:

 ```tsx
 <Modal